Sergey Berezyuk Cases · Contact

 Revenue recovered

-per airline quarterly
+per airline per quarter

 +50%

-Analyst productivity gain
+Analyst productivity

 Empty seat loss